 The Blessed One said: "Sarva-shúra, those bodhísattvas, great beings will also produce as much a mass of merit as the masses of merit of as many tathágatas, arhats, perfect and complete buddhas as grains of sand in the Ganges river.
-Sarva-shúra, those who hear this Sangháta dharma-

-They will never turn away.
+Sarva-shúra, those who hear this Sangháta dharma-paryáya will never turn away.
 They will see the Tathágata.
+They will never be separated from seeing the Tathágata.
 They will be completely enlightened in the unsurpassed, perfect and complete enlightenment.
 The virtuous dharmas that they will all achieve will not be overpowered by the wicked Mara.
 Sarva-shúra, all those who hear this Sangháta sutra will understand arising and cessation."